Tor vs. VPN: What They Do, Key Differences and Which Is Better

 • Control of IP address: A VPN protects how you’re seen online.
 Devices are identified with an Internet Protocol (IP) address that tells their device type, location and online activity.
 By controlling your IP address, you make it harder for people to identify you.

 • Encryption: Unlike Tor, which only encrypts requests while using the browser, VPNs are able to encrypt all the traffic coming from your computer.
-This makes them more secure.
+Top VPNs have also adopted post-quantum encryption protocols to enhance security against future threats.

 • Protection against ISP throttling: Some ISPs (internet service providers) throttle or limit internet speeds and bandwidth for specific online activities like streaming.
 A VPN can bypass those limitations and improve your online experience.